 Tukche and overnight at Marpha

 I got up early to witness the sunrise on Mount Nilgiri and the surrounding valley.
 The peak was covered by clouds but was clearing slowly.
 The flights took place right on time this morning; we could hear the aircraft come and leave, as the airport is just a stone’s throw away from the whole town of Jomsom.
 We had breakfast and left in a jeep to the historic village of Tukche.
 The drive is beautiful along the raging Kali Gandaki river, past many apple, peach orchards and farmland with stunning views and surprisingly blue sky amid partially cloudy weather; after all, we were in the Himalayan rain shadow.

 History of Tukuche

-We walked around Tukche village admiring the whitewashed houses and cobblestone footpath, apple and apricot orchards.
-We had lunch and drove back to Marpha.
+We walked around Tukche village, admiring the whitewashed houses and cobblestone footpaths, apple, and apricot orchards.
+Then, we had lunch and drove back to Marpha.

 After checking in to our Hotel and having high tea, we walked around Marpha.
 First, we walked up to the Marpha monastery to admire the panorama of the village and surrounding areas.
-Marpha is another beautiful village which has its own characters.
+Marpha is another beautiful village that has its own characters.
 We returned to the Hotel after walking to the apple orchards to order dinner and once again had an early night.

 Hike to Dhumba Lake, Thini village, and drive to Kagbeni village.